akandshuvo/leopos/README.md

 	2. Ability to determine good stock and bad stock.
 	3. Ability to return products to the vendor.
 	4. Ability to replace stock manually.

+	Distribution Module:

+	1. Ability to create new warehouse
+	2. Ability to Add or Remove product between warehouses
+	3. Ability to identify good, bad, faulty products seperately
+	4.

 	Membership Module: